 Core Elements:

-Required components that most likely make an evidence-based intervention or approach effective.
+Required components that most likely make an evidence-based strategy effective.
 These components might be based on theory, internal logic or key delivery steps.
 Core elements can include 1) Core Content Components, 2) Core Methods and 3) Core Delivery Mechanisms.
 (Eke, Neumann, Wilkes, & Jones, 2006) Core Elements are sometimes referred to as “Active Ingredients.”
 (Bartholomew, Parcel, Kok, Gottlieb, & Fernandez, 2011)

 Core Content Components:

-Key information being delivered or taught using an evidence-based approach (EBA).
+Key information being delivered or taught using an evidence-based strategy (EBS).
 For example, for an EBA to increase knowledge of CRC screening among patients via small media, the core content components might include information about the different types of recommended screening tests.
-For an EBA to increase knowledge about HPV vaccination among adolescents, a core content component might be a video about HPV and how to complete HPV vaccination.
+For an EBS to increase knowledge about HPV vaccination among adolescents, a core content component might be a video about HPV and how to complete HPV vaccination.
 (Centers for Disease Control and Prevention, 2010b)

 Core Methods:

 Theory-informed techniques or processes that influence changes in the determinants of behavioral and environmental conditions (Bartholomew et al., 2011).
-For example, for an EBA to increase hospital patients’ self-efficacy to engage in physical activity , core methods might include modeling and skill training.
-For an EBA to increase providers’ compliance with the 5A’s tobacco cessation practice, a core method at the organizational level might be audit and feedback.
+For example, for an EBS to increase hospital patients’ self-efficacy to engage in physical activity , core methods might include modeling and skill training.
+For an EBS to increase providers’ compliance with the 5A’s tobacco cessation practice, a core method at the organizational level might be audit and feedback.

 Core Delivery Mechanisms:

-Aspects of teaching or delivering an EBA to help ensure the EBA is effective.
+Aspects of teaching or delivering an EBS to help ensure the EBS is effective.
 This can include the program setting, number and sequence of sessions, and ratio of participants to facilitators.
 (Centers for Disease Control and Prevention, 2010b)

 Cultural Appropriateness: